 57. Free wi-fi and fast, stable network.

 58. Technology.
-I’m thankful to have a Macbook that allows me to edit video, and especially WordPress and Google Doc for saving my work!
+I’m thankful to have a MacBook that allows me to edit videos, and especially WordPress and Google Doc for saving my work!
 They saved me so many times when my Macbook went down.

 59. Mosquito net.
 Without it, I won’t be able to sleep peacefully at night.

 60. Food.
 Eating ice cream on a hot day.
 Drinking hot tea on a cold day.
-Food nourishes the body and serve other purpose too.
+Food nourishes the body and serves other purposes too.
 I’m exceptionally thankful for the healthy food I received when I was in Bali.

 62. Survivor.
 The TV show, Survivor, is my favorite TV show for many reasons.
-One of the reasons, it reminded how fortunate I am to have sunshine, food and shelter.
+One of the reasons, it reminded me of how fortunate I am to have sunshine, food, and shelter.

 65. Freedom to do my own things.
-For example, write my book, sing a song or simply relax.
-I grateful that my work now allows me to do that.
+For example, write my book, sing a song, or simply relax.
+I am grateful that my work now allows me to have freedom.

 66. Peaceful and quiet environment.
 For relaxation and writing.